MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - types
   ![EBS types](pic/EBS_TYPES.png)
   - SSD-backed storage for **transactional** workloads (performance depends primarily on IOPS) and HDD-backed storage for **throughput** workloads (performance depends primarily on throughput, measured in MB/s)
-    - SSD-backed volumes are designed for transactional, IOPS-intensive database workloads, boot volumes, and workloads that require high IOPS
+    - SSD-backed volumes are designed for transactional, IOPS-intensive database workloads, boot volumes, and workloads that require high IOPS; good for random access
-    - HDD-backed volumes are designed for throughput-intensive and big-data workloads, large I/O sizes, and sequential I/O patterns
+    - HDD-backed volumes are designed for throughput-intensive and big-data workloads, large I/O sizes, and sequential I/O patterns; good for sequential access; lower IOPS; cheaper than SSD
 - EBS volume needs to be in the same AZ as EC2
 - EBS volume can be attached to multiple EC2 instances
 - volume can be changed (type and size) after EC2 is provisioned; may take some time to take place
 - to move to different AZ, create a snapshot; then create an image (AMI) based on the snapshot (with hardware-assisted virtualization); launch EC2 from AMI in another AZ or copy AMI to another region
 - additional EBS volume (not root device) can be detached without stopping the instance
-- snapshots exist on S3
+  - best to unmount the volume from the instance first
+- **Snapshots**
+  - EBS volumes can be backed up by creating a snapshot of the volume, which is stored in S3
   - EBS snapshots are only available through the Amazon EC2 APIs (not S3 APIs)
-- snapshots are incremental; only the blocks that have changed are captured in latest snapshots
+  - snapshots are **incremental**; only the blocks that have changed are captured in latest snapshots
+    - the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the volume
   - best to take snapshots when instance is stopped (can still take snapshot if running)
+  - EBS Snapshots can be used to migrate or create EBS Volumes in different AZs or regions
+  - Snapshots are constrained to the region in which they are created and can be used to launch EBS volumes within the same region only
+  - Snapshots can be shared by making them public or with specific AWS accounts by modifying the access permissions of the snapshots
+  - Encrypted snapshots cannot be made available publicly
+  - EBS snapshots fully support EBS encryption.
+  - Snapshots of encrypted volumes are automatically encrypted
+  - Volumes created from encrypted snapshots are automatically encrypted
+  - You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes
+- **Encryption**
+  - Encryption occurs on the servers that host EC2 instances, providing encryption of data-in-transit from EC2 instances to EBS storage.
+  - EBS encryption is supported with all EBS **volume** types (gp2, io1, st1 and sc1), and has the same IOPS performance on encrypted volumes as with unencrypted volumes, with a minimal effect on latency
+  - EBS encryption is only available on **select instance** types
+  - Snapshots of encrypted volumes and volumes created from encrypted snapshots are **automatically encrypted** using the same volume encryption key
+  - EBS encryption uses AWS Key Management Service (AWS KMS) customer master keys (CMK) when creating encrypted volumes and any snapshots created from the encrypted volumes.
+  - EBS volumes can be encrypted using either
+    - a default CMK is created for you automatically.
+    - a CMK that you created separately using AWS KMS, giving you more flexibility, including the ability to create, rotate, disable, define access controls, and audit the encryption keys used to protect your data.
+  - Public or shared snapshots of encrypted volumes are not supported, because other accounts would be able to decrypt your data and needs to be migrated to an unencrypted status before sharing.
+  - Encrypted snapshot can be created from a unencrypted snapshot by create an encrypted copy of the unencrypted snapshot
+  - Unencrypted volume cannot be created from an encrypted volume directly but needs to be migrated

 ### Lambda
-- takes care of provisioning and managing the servers to run your code
+- takes care of provisioning and managing the servers to run your **stateless** code
+- makes it easy to execute code **in response to events**, such as changes to Amazon S3 buckets, updates to an Amazon DynamoDB table, or custom events generated by your applications or devices
 - use cases
 	- event-driven compute service where Lambda runs your code in response to events (e.g. data change in S3 bucket)
 	- run code in response to HTTP requests using API Gateway or API calls